panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 ## Summary

-After answering the questions by yourself, open the post answers and compare:
+Compare your answers with the answers in the post:

-* You have a good understanding of closures if you answered 5 or more questions
+* You have a good understanding of closures if you answered correctly 5 or more questions
 * But you need a good refresher on closures if you answered correctly less than 5 questions.
 I recommend checking my post [A Simple Explanation of JavaScript Closures](/simple-explanation-of-javascript-closures/).

 Ready for a new challenge?
 Try to solve the [7 Simple but Tricky JavaScript Interview Questions](/simple-but-tricky-javascript-interview-questions/).